Skip to main content

 • Hallucination flags graded by a separate v1 grader (severity: low / medium / high)

-The hallucination flags feed into the guardrails layer: depending on the tenant’s hallucination.threshold + hallucination.action, a flagged reply triggers a Sentry alert (warn) or routes to handoff (handoff).
+The hallucination flags feed into the guardrails layer: depending on the tenant’s hallucination.threshold + hallucination.action, a flagged reply triggers a monitoring alert (warn) or routes to handoff (handoff).

 Reliability posture